Ziv976/zhouziqi.github.io/_pages/about.md

 Serve as a reviewer/ program committee member for the following international conferences:
 - The Thirty-eighth Annual Conference on Neural Information Processing Systems (NeurIPS, CCF A)
-- International Conference on Learning Representations 2025 (ICLR)
+- International Conference on Learning Representations 2025 (ICLR, CAAI A)
 - ACM Mutimeda 2023/2024 (ACM MM, CCF A)
 - IEEE Virtual Reality 2024（VR, CCF A）
 - ACM Conference on Human Factors in Computing Systems 2025（CHI, CCF A）